Many developers spend a fair amount of the day waiting:

 I had a similar setup, Win7 and Ubuntu vm some years ago, now I have Win7 on a vm that I don’t remeber the last time I’ve used.

-Jack almost 11 years ago
+Jack over 11 years ago

 Jack